mactul/discordslashcommands/README.md

 #### Create a guild slash command

 To create the command locally, it's the same way that for global commands.\
-The change is only with the manager.\
+The only difference is with the manager.\
 The name of the put function is different and it takes one more argument, the id of the guild.

 ```py